Brazil's Temer says decision for Rousseff to keep political rights a 'small' embarrassment

 Brazil's Senate on Wednesday decided that Rousseff could maintain her political rights, a break with Brazilian law that says a dismissed president should be barred from holding any government job for eight years.

-Brazilian assets seesawed after the dismissal, on market fears over division in Temer's alliance following the Senate's vote, which ended 13 years of progressive Workers Party rule.
+Brazilian assets seesawed after the dismissal on market fears over division in Temer's alliance following the Senate's vote, which ended 13 years of progressive Workers Party rule.

-Rousseff's impeachment also sparked angry reactions from leftist governments across the region.
-Venezuela, Bolivia and Ecuador withdrew their ambassadors, and Brazil responded by recalling its envoys for consultations.
+Rousseff's impeachment also sparked angry reaction from leftist governments across the region.
+Venezuela, Bolivia and Ecuador withdrew their ambassadors and Brazil responded by recalling its envoys for consultations.

 Foreign Minister Jose Serra, who was speaking alongside Temer, denied that Rousseff's removal was hurting Brazil's reputation overseas, adding that the impact of the ambassadors' recalls would be felt by their countries.

-(Reporting by Adam Jourdan in SHANGHAI and Elzio Barreto in HONG KONG; Writing by Brenda Goh; Editing by Clarence Fernandez)
+Temer told Xi that he wanted to reiterate "the need to maintain the solid relationship that has been built up over time".

-CARACAS Opponents of President Nicolas Maduro flooded Venezuela's capital on Thursday in one of the biggest mass protests against socialist rule for more than a decade.
+Brazil and China are both in the BRICS group of emerging economies that includes India, Russia and South Africa.

-MANILA The Philippines is stepping up President Rodrigo Duterte's battle on drugs with incoming college freshmen set to face tests for illegal drug use from next year, an education official said on Friday.
+Additional reporting by Ben Blanchard in BEIJING and Elzio Barreto in HONG KONG; Writing by Brenda Goh; Editing by Clarence Fernandez, Robert Birsel